sidchaini/DistClassiPy/docs/index.rst

     pip install distclassipy

-Usage
+Quick Start
 -----

-Here's a quick example to get you started with DistClassiPy:
+Here's a quick start guide to using DistClassiPy:

 .. code-block:: python